PLEASE NOTE: MiND-AID is not an emergency crisis intervention service.

 MiND-AID will serve residents of Muskoka, who are under 30 years of age.
 Parents and guardians will be served in getting help for children under their care as well.
 You do not need a referral to contact MiND-AID or a diagnosis, you only need a desire to feel better.

 Send us an email or give us a call at 844.646.MINDAID (3243).
-We will get back to you within one business day.
+We will get back to you within three business days.

 WHERE DOES MiND-AID OPERATE?

 MiND-AID is designed to meet the needs of individual users from throughout the District of Muskoka.
 Our Navigators can meet with young people in a public area or a professional office setting, over the internet via video chat, over the phone, through text or via email, depending on the preference.
 We are flexible and mobile.